Matrix IQ Brain Teasers

-This is a repost of a popular set of problems that I published 3 years ago.
-After 3,500 StumbleUpon shares, I thought it was worth posting it again now.
 Each problem is a Raven Matrix type puzzle – a type of IQ problem that measures fluid intelligence which is your reasoning and problem solving ability in new situations.
+Working through these problems can help with how to do a Raven test.

 1.